dashpay/platform/packages/dashmate/README.md

   $ mn group:start

 OPTIONS
-  -u, --update   download updated services before start -v, --verbose  use verbose mode for output --group=group  group name to use
+  -v, --verbose             use verbose mode for output -w, --wait-for-readiness  wait for nodes to be ready --group=group             group name to use
 ```

 #### Stop group nodes